Orange Sea Glass

 orange beach glass

-To some sea glass hunters, discovering an orange shard remains still on the bucket list of colors to find.
+To some sea glass hunters, discovering an orange piece remains still on the bucket list of colors to find.
 But take heart, even though orange glassware was possibly the least color ever produced, the number of items manufactured was in the millions!

 This article appeared in the Glassing Magazine September/October 2018 issue.